falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 I tuned the parameters of Sobel algorithm to improve the results.
 The directional thresh has none or little important in the final result.
 The majors thresh contributions were ABS and Mag Thresh.
 Using ABS Thresh in Y direction, the result was worse then Binary S Channel approach.

 I decided to keep both algorihtms and use Sobel alone to identify the right lane.
 S-Channel + Sobel was used to identify the left lane.
-Here the example of both algorihtms and the result.
+Here the example of both algorihtms and the result *(Pipeline lines 43-45)*.

 ![S-Channel and Sobel Image][image9]

-I divided the image in 2 parts and concatenate the left side (S-Channel+Sobel) with the right side (Sobel) and generated a image, as shown below.
+I divided the image in 2 parts and concatenate the left side (S-Channel+Sobel) with the right side (Sobel) and generated a image, as shown below *(Pipeline line 45)*.

 ![S-Channel + Sobel (Left) and Sobel (Right)][image6]

 To improve the results above, I cutted of some parts of the image after apply Sobel algorithm to help the 2nd order polynomial function discovers the lane line.
-The image was cutted near the lane lines expected positions to increase the performance and discard some other information that can mislead the algorithm *(Pipeline line 26-28)*.
+The image was cutted near the lane lines expected positions to increase the performance and discard some other information that can mislead the algorithm *(Pipeline line 49-50)*.
 The results is shown below.

 ![Warp Region of Interests][image10]